Wollongong Warriors

 The Wollongong Warriors Quidditch Club (WWQC) is the muggle quidditch club of the University of Wollongong, in New South Wales, Australia.
-Wollongong Warriors are a part of the Australian Quidditch Association (AQA), the governing body of Australian Quidditch, which is a constituent part of the International Quidditch Association (IQA).
+Wollongong Warriors are a part of Quidditch Australia (QA), the governing body of Australian Quidditch, which is a constituent part of the International Quidditch Association (IQA).

 History

 In the book Quidditch Through the Ages, by J.K Rowling, the Wollongong Warriors are listed as one of Australia's premier Quidditch teams.
 They have a fierce rivalry with the Thundelarra Thunderers, and are the inventors of the Wollongong Shimmy, a high-speed zig-zag move designed to confuse and distract opposing Chasers.

 Early days

 Wollongong Warriors is now a real-world club in the Australian Quidditch Association, a Muggle quidditch league.